cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/fud.rst

 0 is not a standard IMAP ACL bit.

 **fud** is an experimental interface meant to provide information to build a finger-like service around.
-Eventually it should be superceded by a more standards-based protocol.
+Eventually it should be superseded by a more standards-based protocol.